History of Edmonton: 21st century

 Construction for the sixth Art Gallery of Alberta building in downtown Edmonton, 2009.
 The area saw a number of urban developments in the late 2000s and 2010s.

 In recent years, downtown Edmonton has seen rapid development, with streets like Jasper Avenue and 104 Street featuring many clubs, shops, restaurants, and galleries.
 Much of this growth has been spurred by the completion of Rogers Place.
 The new Art Gallery of Alberta opened in the downtown core in January 2010.
 The first new office tower in 22 years, the EPCOR Tower, began construction in 2008 and was completed in July 2010.
 The Icon Towers, completed in 2010, were the tallest residential buildings in the city, being surpassed by The Pearl in 2015. while many other high-rise condos are still under construction in the downtown core.
 Due to demand of density outside the core, three neighbourhoods (two just outside downtown)—Century Park, Glenora, and Strathearn—have proposed new high-rise urban villages, several of which were under construction As of 2009.

 Also in the outskirts, new residential areas are under development, such as Big Lake, Ellerslie, The Grange, Heritage Valley, Lewis Farms, The Meadows, The Palisades, Pilot Sound, and Windermere among others, as well as new power centres such as those within The Meadows and Windermere.

 This economic prosperity is bringing in large numbers of workers from all over Canada.
 It was forecasted that 83,000 new residents would move to Edmonton between 2006 and 2010, twice the rate that city planners had expected.
 Many of the new workers that moved to the city were young men.

 In 2008, the Edmonton metropolitan area surpassed one million, becoming the most northern city in North America with a metropolitan population of over one million.
+The city hosted matches of the 2015 FIFA Women's World Cup at Commonwealth Stadium, the home of the Edmonton Elks.

 Construction for Rogers Place in 2016.
 The multi-use indoor arena was opened later that year.

-In 2016 a new arena, Rogers Place, opened as part of the downtown's Ice District.
+In 2016 a new arena, Rogers Place, opened as part of the downtown's Ice District; it is the home of the Edmonton Oilers.
 In the same year, the final northeast leg of the Anthony Henday Drive was completed.
 Edmonton is the first city in Canada to have 100% free-flowing highway ring road.

 In 2018, construction of the Stantec Tower was completed, becoming the tallest building in Canada outside of Toronto.